 A gravity toilet has two valves inside the tank.
 One is the fill valve, normally located on the left side of the tank, and the other is the flush valve, around the center area inside the tank.
 If you notice tiny bubbles inside the water along either of these valves, the culprit isn't the toilet or its internal parts.

-The tiny bubbles inside the toilet tank are caused by air in the line that supplies water to the toilet.
+The tiny bubbles in the toilet tank are caused by air in the line that supplies water to the toilet.
 You can locate the end of this line on the wall or floor behind the toilet's left side.
 A shut-off valve is installed on the end of the pipe, and a tube or hose connects it with the toilet tank.
 When air is inside the line, it simply travels up into the tank and becomes visible to you as the bubbles along the valves.
 You can sometimes notice air inside the line without seeing the air bubbles in the toilet.
 As the tank refills, listen for a sputtering sound as the water shoots out of the fill valve into the tank, indicating air inside the water line.